Figure skating: Other judging and competition

 There are also skating competitions organized for professional skaters by independent promoters.
 These competitions use judging rules set by whoever organizes the competition.
 There is no "professional league".
-Well-known professional competitions in the past have included the World Professional Championships (held in Landover, Maryland), the Challenge Of Champions, the Canadian Professional Championships and the World Professional Championships (held in Jaca, Spain).
+Well-known professional competitions in the past have included the World Professional Championships, the Challenge Of Champions, and the Canadian Professional Championships.

 The Ice Skating Institute (ISI), an international ice rink trade organization, runs its own competitive and test program aimed at recreational skaters.
 Originally headquartered in Minnesota, the organization now operates out of Dallas, Texas.
 ISI competitions are open to any member that have registered their tests.
 There are very few "qualifying" competitions, although some districts hold Gold Competitions for that season's first-place winners.
 ISI competitions are especially popular in Asian countries that do not have established ISU member federations.
 The Gay Games have also included skating competitions for same-gender pairs and dance couples under ISI sponsorship.
 Other figure skating competitions for adults also attract participants from diverse cultures.